florianmgedeon/3D-Raycaster-Simulation/README.md

 A simple raycasting engine in C, inspired by the classic Wolfenstein 3D, written by my colleague Josef Koupy and me.

 ## Overview
-This project was developed as part of the 42 coding curriculum with **Josef Koupy**.
 It renders a first-person view of a 2D map using a raycasting algorithm and MiniLibX.

 ![cub3D Screenshot](screenshot.jpg)